Last fast checked: 15 February 2020

 Our dentists are open all year round and any time is a good time to visit.
 If weather conditions are important, you may want to consider the following:

-While the weather is essentially tropical, temperature and rainfall varies throughout the country dependent upon topography and distance to the sea.
-The highlands tend to be cold and the cloud forest cool and misty; even during the dry season the high places can be misty and cool.
+While the weather is essentially tropical, temperature and rainfall vary throughout the country dependent upon topography and distance to the sea.
+The highlands tend to be cold and the cloud forest cool and misty; even during the dry season, the high places can be misty and cool.
 The Central Valley and San Jose are spring-like year-round; both the Pacific and Caribbean coasts are hot year-round.

 Costa Rica's dry season – and its busiest – lasts from December until April.
 The rainy season runs from May until November.
 Bargains can be had on lodging and travel, and many Costa Rica dentists offer special rates on treatment over this period.

 (Image by Carlescs79)

 Many of Costa Rica’s tourist draws such as the wildlife preserves, rain forest, mountains and volcanoes, are not suitable for wheelchairs.

 However, most of the established hotels are wheelchair friendly, particularly in upscale Escazú, where many of the best dental clinics can be found.
 These clinics provide or can arrange wheelchair-friendly transportation services with advance notice.